KennyMack/nupaig_project/README.md

 # nupaig_project
-A medic project made with Django
+A medical project made with Django